A universal median quasi-Monte Carlo integration: QMC point sets

 \subsubsection{Linear scrambled digital nets}

-We first describe how to determine the least $t$-value of a digital net, in a different way from Lemma~\ref{lem:t-value}, through its dual net.
-To do so, we need to introduce the so-called Niederreiter--Rosenbloom--Tsfasman (NRT) weight. \begin{definition}[NRT weight] For $k\in \NN$, we denote its $b$-adic expansion by
+We first describe an alternative way to Lemma~\ref{lem:t-value} for determining the least $t$-value of a digital net through its dual net.
+To do so, we need to introduce the Niederreiter--Rosenbloom--Tsfasman (NRT) weight. \begin{definition}[NRT weight] For $k\in \NN$, we denote its $b$-adic expansion by